Codemasters has delayed the current-gen versions of ‘Dirt 5’ again

 Dirt 5 is confirmed to be coming with a substantial soundtrack, as artists such as Stormzy, The Prodigy and Yungblud frontline a roster of big name acts.

-The formula is also expected to be shaken up, as for the first time in the series, Dirt 5 will feature a narrative driven experience.
-Voice work from known industry actors Nolan North and Troy Baker will carry players through the story driven arcade racer.
+The formula is also expected to be shaken up, as for the first time in the series Dirt 5 will feature a narrative driven experience.
+Voice work from known industry actors Nolan North and Troy Baker will carry players through the story driven racer.

 In related racing game news, Mario Kart: Live Circuit is making the series jump to the real world.
 The new entry will implement physical carts with augmented reality technology to put the race in your own home.